keemarice/PowerOutages/README.md

   frameborder="0"
 ></iframe>

 *Outage Duration Histogram: This plot shows the distribution of power outage durations.
-Many of the power outages are pretty short.*
+The plot shows that an extreme majority of power outages had a duration below 2000 minutes*

 ### Bivariate Analysis
 <iframe